 Expert analysis by members of CSW’s advocacy team, who work in over 20 countries across Asia, Africa, the Middle East and Latin America, will put a spotlight on FoRB issues in the news and CSW’s research.

 Article 18 of the Universal Declaration of Human Rights (UDHR), states that “Everyone has the right to freedom of thought, conscience and religion”, including the right to change religion or belief and to manifest this in worship.
-It protects those of all faiths and none and is vital for the proper functioning of a democratic society.
+It protects those of all faiths and beliefs and is vital for the proper functioning of a democratic society.

 Almost every country in the world has promised to protect, respect and fulfil the right to FoRB by virtue of joining the UN with the UDHR as the “common standard” – or, additionally, by virtue of treaties they have willingly signed up to.

 However, the reality on the ground suggests otherwise.

 CSW challenges world leaders, through our advocacy, to uphold their obligations.
 Since all rights are considered indivisible and mutually reinforcing, the denial of FoRB weakens the entire system.

 Sometimes this blog will focus on the wider context necessary to understand a particular case; at other times, on the individual story that illuminates the issues at hand.